TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-alertcrud-log-la.md

 ## **Recommended Steps**

-If you are running into issues while creating, editing or deleting log alert rules - the following steps may help resolve the issue:
+If you are running into issues while creating, editing, or deleting log alert rules, the following steps may help resolve the issue:

 1. Review the query to ensure you are using analytics commands compatible with log alert: